If you have asthma, exercise can sometimes worsen your symptoms. The symptoms may include wheezing, coughing, and shortness of breath.

 9. Understand your limits

-Start at a low intensity.
-You can increase your speed over time.
+Start at a low intensity to warm up your body for about 10 minutes, then increase your speed over time.
 As your body gets used to running, you can begin to run faster with asthma.

 Take frequent breaks.
 Long-distance running can trigger an asthma attack, as it requires prolonged breathing.